 Categories

-“Note: All described example source codes are contained in the download.”
+All described example source codes are included in the download package.

-• Fade2D is a classic 2D Delaunay triangulation software for the xy-plane.
-It offers constraint edges, zones, boolean operations and more.
+• 2D: The Fade2D SDK is designed for 2D Delaunay triangulation in the xy-plane.
+It offers features like constraint edges, zones, and boolean operations on zones.

 2D Constrained Delaunay triangulation, C++ example